 - Rusks.
 You can use both rectangular or round rusks.

 - Sour mizithra cheese.
-Xynomizithra Kritis PDO.
+Mizithra is a creamy white cheese and can be midly sweet or sour.
+Here we use sour Xynomizithra Kritis PDO.
 You can find soft sour mizithra in Greek and Mediterranean stores like Titanfoods in Astoria, NY.
 Don’t get the hard mizithra that is used for pasta.
-I make a mix of half ricotta cheese and feta to create a similar taste and texture to sour mizithra.
-Or I crumble a block of feta and use it as a topping.

 - Ripe tomatoes.
 Any kind.
 Heirlooms, cherry tomatoes, and sugar bombs are all great as long as they are in season.
 If an out-of-season dakos craving happens to you, use Campari tomatoes.
 They are sweet and similar to Greek tomatoes.